So you think after 20+ years in the military, you qualify as a "senior leader"? I would probably agree.

 "'Senior leader' might scare off an employer," said Michele Lewis, who has taught more than 1,500 senior enlisted and senior officers how to find their first civilian job.
 She says that when the term is used as a noun, it can convey a certain level of arrogance -- whether you want it to or not.

-"'Senior leader' instantly gives the air that we are going to be working for you, not that you will be working with us," said Lewis.
-Since employers already wonder whether senior military members are going to be stamping around issuing orders, refusing to make their own travel arrangements, and terrifying the interns, it is probably best to avoid this kind of message.
+"'Senior leader' instantly gives the air that we are going to be working for you, not that you will be working with us," Lewis said.
+Since employers already wonder whether senior military members are going to be stamping around issuing orders, refusing to make their own travel arrangements and terrifying the interns, it is probably best to avoid this kind of message.